listsfordesign/Lists/README.md

 We love pull requests.
 Here's a quick guide:

 1. Fork the repo.
-2. Add your new list by creating another JSON file.
-Make sure to respect the structure used in all the lists.
+2. Add your new list by creating another .txt file.
+Make sure to respect the structure used in all the lists: one item per line.
 3. Push to your fork and submit a pull request.
 If you're submitting an improvement to a list, make sure to explain it.

 ## License